oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/event/StagingLog.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/protocol/src/main/scala/org/oxygenium/protocol/vm/event/StagingLog.scala)

-The code defines a class called `StagingLog` that is used to manage event logs in the Alephium project.
+The code defines a class called `StagingLog` that is used to manage event logs in the Oxygenium project.
 The purpose of this class is to provide a mutable log that can be used to store and manage log events.

 The `StagingLog` class takes three parameters: `eventLog`, `eventLogByHash`, and `eventLogPageCounter`.
 These parameters are instances of `StagingKVStorage`, `StagingKVStorage`, and `StagingLogPageCounter` respectively.